 ½ tsp cinnamon

-In a saucepan, combine the prickly pear juice, sugar, cinnamon and vanilla.
+½ tsp vanilla In a saucepan, combine the prickly pear juice, sugar, cinnamon and vanilla.
 Bring the mixture to a boil over medium heat stirring to dissolve the sugar.
 Reduce the heat to a simmer and cook uncovered for about 20 minutes.
+Taste to make sure that the flavors are balanced.

-Purple hand!
+Purple hand! |

 No comments: